TRAVEL BY AIR

 300-seat and 400-seat catamarans operated by L'Express des Îles ferries passengers between Dominica, Guadeloupe, Martinique and St. Lucia.

 Captains of yachts and sailboats can also anchor their private yacht at any of the island's official ports, but they should check in with customs and immigration on arrival.
+Information on the clearing processes yachts and small pleasure vessels can be found here.

 Mooring craft in what is designated a marine reserve or protected area is prohibited.
 The Scott’s Head/Soufrière Bay area in the south-west of the island is a marine reserve and is off limits for mooring of yachts and vessels.
 A special permit must be obtained for movement of craft from one location to the other.